 Hardy Drive, Tempe: The closest and most harrowing pass I’ve ever received on my bike in my lifetime was on Hardy Dr just south of Southern, City of Tempe.
 This is a designated bike lane.
 This is an example of a very poor design, the one general purpose lane is maybe 9′, the BL is maybe 3′ and the gutter is 1.5′; and that’s all between vertical curbs, because of the center island/median.
 This is presumably an example of a “shoehorn” BL; where the love of painted stripes drives people to do bad things, see this page for a diagram of why this design only works when the vehicles are mid-sized cars or smaller.
 Unfortunately heavy trucks and buses ply this street.
 The close pass I mentioned above was from a heavy-duty dump truck (SRP if i recall correctly).

 Just north of this are incorrect SLMs (“sharrows”); click here for a streetview and here for what an SLM is supposed to look like.
-To add insult to injury they are not placed properly; they are placed too far to the right.
+To add insult to injury they are placed too far to the right.
 And why would a straight going cyclist want to be to the far far right approaching a right turn only lane?
 And this is typical of the handful of SLMs on Hardy; it’s as if whoever did this had no idea what they should be doing.

 And further north on Hardy between Broadway and University is an odd “innovative” sidewalk bicycle sidepath.
 Sigh, so much butchery to one little relatively quiet street.

 ADOT / Sedona Bad Bike Lane SR89A

 Here’s a very new brief(?) stretch of bad designated BL on SR89A in western part of the Town of Sedona.
 This road still belongs to ADOT (not the Town) at this time, from what I understand.
 The BL appears on street views in Oct and Nov 2016; there’s a big time gap before that so I can’t tell from google when it was striped (here’s a Sept 2011 view where there is no stripe); Google street view in the area SR89A and Pinon Dr.